aj0strow/ajostrow.me/db/articles/get-json-from-gpt.md

 ### Function Call Arguments

 In the chat completion params, describe the JSON structure that you want.
 Include the setting to require the model to call the function.
-In my own usage, I also include a sentence in the prompt about calling the function.
+I also include a sentence in the prompt about calling the function.

 ```python
 response = openai.ChatCompletion.create(